domsson/sanename/README.md

 Has a list of some common latin letters that are accented or otherwise different from a-z, for example `á`, `ö`, `ñ` and similar.
 If those are found, they will be replaced with their a-z "lookalikes".

-Additionally, there is a list of allowed characters that will be kept.
-Currently, those are `-`, `_` and `.` - the dot being important because
-it is usually used as a file separator.

 Currently not recursive, meaning it does not rename files that are in subdirectories of the given directory.